-- In Wave 25, two in three (67%) were satisfied ('Very Satisfied' or 'Satisfied') with the overall level of customer service received on their most recent contact with a telecommunication provider.
-There was a significant increase (+4%) in the number of people being 'very satisfied' with the level of customer service received. - 17% people were dissatisfied ('Very Dissatisfied' or 'Dissatisfied') with the overall level of customer service received on their most recent contact with a provider.
+- In Wave 26, almost two in three (63%) were satisfied ('Very Satisfied' or 'Satisfied') with the overall level of customer service received on their most recent contact with a telecommunication provider.
+There was a significant decrease (-4%) in the number of people being 'very satisfied' with the level of customer service received, while, the number of people who were 'neither dissatisfied nor satisfied' increased (+5). - Similar to Wave 25, 17% people in Wave 26 were dissatisfied ('Very Dissatisfied' or 'Dissatisfied') with the overall level of customer service received on their most recent contact with a provider.